 They found themselves spending hours talking about sports, history, music, and about their dreams of wanting to be entrepreneurs.
 Oneil mentioned that many people would walk past him in the hallways as if he was invisible.

-After learning Oneil’s personal story, Febin interviewed over 100 campus workers and learned about their personal stories, hopes, struggles, dreams, and how each of them played a special role in keeping the school running behind-the-scenes.
+After learning Oneil’s personal story, Febin interviewed over 100 campus employees and learned about their personal stories, hopes, struggles, dreams, and how each of them played a special role in keeping the school running behind-the-scenes.

 Through our platform, a janitor launched his own catering business; a dining hall worker reunited with his family after years of separation; a cafeteria worker went on her dream vacation to Disney World, and a bus driver shared his singing talents with over 100,000 people including Steve Harvey.

 “I know that students are there for an education and they don’t have much time for small talk, which is why I try to say, good morning as much as a can.
 It’s not much, but it’s the thought and kind greeting that can make a difference!
 This needs to spread around to other colleges and universities!”